Buy Term Insurance Plan & Policy Online in India in 2025

 Why Selecting Right Sum Assured is Important When Selecting the Term Plan?

-Choosing the right amount of coverage for your term insurance is crucial for your family’s financial safety.
+Choosing the right coverage for your term insurance is crucial for your family’s financial safety.
 This amount, known as the sum assured, protects your family if something unexpected happens to you.

 How Much Term Insurance Coverage Do You Need?